YvonneChen22/final_project/regression-analysis.md

 | generosity                   | 0.5924416 | 0.1757022 |  3.371851 | 0.0007837 |

-The variable “freedom to make life choices” exhibits the largest coefficient (1.4812709) with a highly significant p-value, indicating it exerts the most substantial effect on happiness scores.
+The variable “freedom to make life choices” exhibits the largest coefficient (1.4812709) with a highly significant p-value(\<0.0000001), indicating it exerts the most substantial effect on happiness scores.
 Following this, “GDP per capita”, “Health life expectancy”, and “Social support” are also significant contributors to happiness in order of their estimates.
 “Perception of corruption” and “Generosity” also significantly impact happiness but to a lesser extent, based on their estimates and p-values.

 \#Part 2